 Friends of the earth – Planning applications: a campaigner’s guide

-and if you wanted to support one the following may be of use :
+If you want to support one, the following may be of use :

-Please note however that members of the committee (and substitutes) cannot advise you of whether they support or oppose an application prior to the meeting, because if they do so they are not able to take part in deciding that application.
+Please note, however, that committee members (and substitutes) cannot advise you of whether they support or oppose an application before the meeting because if they do so, they cannot take part in deciding that application.

 One other ‘group’ you may wish to contact if you have particular views on an application could be the owners of the land that is the subject of the application because whilst they don’t always need to be involved in an application, quite often the application would not be taking place without the landowners been willing to sell the land to allow the development.

-If you have any questions or comments or issues that you think I should be aware of, please let me know – you can view ways to get in touch by clicking here.
+If you have any questions, comments, issues or any additional suggestions for making this page more useful, please let me know – you can view ways to get in touch by clicking here.